| | Are

 dampen the economy by deciding to scale back production or to

+carry smaller stocks of goods.
 How can we tell what's ahead?
 A discussion follows

 of some of the broad economic issues of the day and of statistical